annicetan/nctdream/README.md

   - Questions/Feedback
     - For users to post questions and will answer them
     - Feedback section

+### User Stories
+#### New NCT fan that wants to catch up to NCT news & content quickly

+#### Old Kpop fans who wish to come back and wants to find out about the NCT's progress in the Kpop world

+#### Current NCT fan who wants to find out more about the upcoming concerts, tours and events.

 In particular, as part of this section we recommend that you provide a list of User Stories, with the following general structure: